HeyMaximus/Mordecai/README.md

 ```

 ## Architecture
-Ultimate Master is a full stack monolithic service featuring a React client frontend for the game’s UI, backed by a Node.js server (default port: 3000) and a Socket.io server (default port: 3010) alongside a PostgreSQL database (default port: 5432).
+Ultimate Mastermind is a full stack monolithic service featuring a React client frontend for the game’s UI, backed by a Node.js server (default port: 3000) and a Socket.io server (default port: 3010) alongside a PostgreSQL database (default port: 5432).

 It follows a Model-View-Controller pattern to organize the application’s logic into 3 distinct layers, each carrying out a specific set of tasks.
 This modularization enhances maintainability, unit testing ease, and security.
 The backend houses the core game logic, ensuring secure handling of sensitive data and creating non-visible application behavior.